TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

 Introduction
 ============

-TYPO3 CMS is entirely built around the concept of extensions.
+TYPO3 is entirely built around the concept of extensions.
 The Core itself is entirely comprised of extensions, called "system extensions".
 Some are required and will always be activated.
 Others can be activated or deactivated at will.